Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/essay.md

 It is a missing layer of language infrastructure.

-Without writable pathways, signed languages remain at a systemic disadvantage in education, research, and technology, not because of the language itself, but because of missing infrastructure.
+Without writable pathways, signed languages face extra friction in education, research, and technology, not because of the language itself, but because of missing infrastructure.
+This is not a claim of linguistic incompleteness; it is a claim about missing durable symbolic pathways.

 ## Comparative cases